yputter/turbodbc/docs/pages/contributing.rst

 #.
 Create development environment depending on your Python package manager.

-    - For a pip-based workflow, a virtual environment, activate it, and install the necessary packages numpy, pyarrow, pytest, and mock:
+    - For a pip-based workflow, create a virtual environment, activate it, and install the necessary packages numpy, pyarrow, pytest, and mock:

       ::

             pip install numpy pytest pytest-cov mock pyarrow

       Make sure you have a recent version of ``cmake`` installed.
 For some operating systems, binary wheels are available in addition to the package your operating